-In this trip report, I review my flight on Thai Airways Boeing 747-400 in First Class known as Royal First from Bangkok Airport, in Thailand to Munich Airport (MUC) in Germany.
-I flew this route in February 2018.
+In this trip report, we review a flight on Thai Airways Boeing 747-400 in First Class known as Royal First from Bangkok Airport, in Thailand to Munich Airport (MUC) in Germany.
+We flew this route in February 2018.

-Originally, I was booked on a flight from Bangkok to Paris onboard one of Thai Airways’ six Airbus A380 planes, but due to a technical failure which delayed the Paris bound flight for 8 hours (from midnight till 8 am), I was offered the choice between waiting at the airport in a small bedroom (since the Thai Airways First Class lounge closes during the night) or being rebooked on a Thai Airways B747 to Munich that departed one hour later than the Paris bound flight, with a connecting flight to Paris operated by Lufthansa.
+Originally, I was booked on a flight from Bangkok to Paris onboard one of Thai Airways’ six Airbus A380 planes, but due to a technical failure, which delayed the Paris bound flight for 8 hours (from midnight till 8 am).
+The choice was waiting at the airport in a small bedroom (since the Thai Airways First Class lounge closes during the night) or being rebooked on a Thai Airways B747 to Munich that departed one hour later than the Paris bound flight, with a connecting flight to Paris operated by Lufthansa.
+We choose the latter.

 Thai Airways plans to retrofit its 777-200ER fleet later this year as part of a push to offer lie-flat Business Class seats across its long haul fleet.
 Thai Airways is also introducing a new premium product for its regional fleet, which will debut later this year on a retrofitted A330-300s.

 First Class in Thai Airways’ Boeing 747s is located on the lower deck in the plane’s nose.
 The carrier operates two versions of First Class.

 The ‘old’ First Class cabin configuration features 10 seats, with 3 seats on each side and two pairs of seats in the center (row 2 & 3).